-In my humanness, I want to stay in this place of rest with my King forever.
+In my humanness, I want to stay in this place of rest with my Savior forever.
 Turns out, that’s not the plan as I see Jesus moving about putting his harness back on and grabbing our gear.
-The thought I have is, “Hey there Jesus, watcha doin?”
+The thought enters my mind, “Hey there Jesus, watcha doin?”
 With a quick glance, he smiles at me.
-Of course he knows what I’m thinking.
+Of course, he knows what I’m thinking.
 He knows everything.

-My head is spinning, as I stand there alone on the mountain we’ve just climbed while I look across at Jesus on the next one.
+My head is spinning as I stand there alone on the mountain we’ve just climbed, looking across at Jesus on the next one.
 There we stand facing each other with the long red rope tied to each of us, hanging across the great chasm in between.
 No words are spoken for a long, long time as the two of us stare at one another.

-So I back up as far as I can to get a good running start and with all my might I takeoff running as fast and hard as I can toward Jesus, eyes locked on his.
-It is in that moment, as my feet leave the edge, arms flailing about, I realize what I could not see when I was too scared to move…
+So I back up as far as I can to get a good running start and with all my might I take off running as hard and fast as I can toward Jesus, eyes locked on his.
+It is at that moment, as my feet leave the edge, arms flailing about, I realize what I could not have experienced when I was too scared to move…

 Jesus is moving the mountain towards me!

-The landing is still rough and there are definitely some bumps and bruises as I hit, but he didn’t let fall.
+The landing is still rough and there are definitely some bumps and bruises as I hit the ground, but he didn’t let fall.
 He didn’t let me fall!